metaclass-nl/tutorial-api-platform/README.md

 The 'api' branches only contain api code, the 'react' branches contain both api code and react code.

-The tutorial comes with an [extended react client generator](https://github.com/metaclass-nl/client-generator) that puts what you have learnt into use for scaffolding your own application.
+In addition to this tutorial an [extended react client generator](https://github.com/metaclass-nl/client-generator) is available that puts what you have learnt into use for scaffolding your own application.

 Chapters and branches
 ---------------------